 Workers' compensation does pay hospital and medical expenses that are necessary to diagnose and treat your injury.
 But it also provides disability payments while you are unable to work (typically, about two-thirds of your regular salary).
 Depending on the state and the injury, it may also pay for rehabilitation, retraining, and other benefits.

 No!
 First of all, not all employers are required to have workers' compensation coverage.
 State laws vary, but an employer's responsibility to provide coverage usually depends on how many employees it has, what type of business it is, and what type of work the employees are doing.
 Second, every state excludes certain types of workers.
 Although these exclusions vary, they often include farm workers, domestic employees and seasonal or casual workers.

 Usually, No!
 As a general rule, you're limited to the benefits you receive through workers' compensation, which means you can't sue for damages like pain and suffering or mental anguish.
 But some states allow you to sue your employer in very limited circumstances, including when your employer intentionally hurt you or didn't have legally required workers' compensation insurance.
-Fill out the free online quote form or give us a call at (800) 870-5190.
+Fill out the free online quote form or contact us HERE.

 For your convenience please fill out the online quoting form to receive an insurance quote in New York and New Jersey.